X2CommunityCore/X2WOTCCommunityHighlander/README.md

 as many modding use cases as possible, as well as incorporating bugfixes that would require class overrides to implement.

-The X2WOTCCommunityHighlander is built off of the hard work of the Pavonis Interactive team and their Long War 2 Highlander.
-We will endeavour to maintain compatibility with all hooks the Long War 2 depends on, however for now the Community Highlander and Long War 2 are mutually exclusive because the LW2 Highlander is built into the mod, and there can only be one.
+The original X2CommunityHighlander was built off of the hard work of the Pavonis Interactive team and their Long War 2 Highlander.

+The X2WOTCCommunityHighlander is supposed to provide a Highlander for the XCOM 2 Expansion *War of the Chosen*.
+Because there is no Long War 2 for War of the Chosen (yet?), this will start without a base highlander for now.

 # Contributing

-The base repository has two branches: `master` and `LWReleases` (for now).
-Changes to the Community Highlander should be developed on a new branch (which can be a fork) and will be merged into `master`.
-Updates to the LWS Highlander will get added to the `LWReleases` branch (which should be renamed), and then merged into `master`.
-This should help to ensure that the Highlander stays generally compatible with LW2 and can be used as a replacement Highlander.

 ## When contributing, please